Ejike3/terraform-series/02 - Command basics/Commands.md

 #**terraform apply**
 •	apply changes to reach the desired state.
 •	scans the current directory for the configuration and applies the changes appropriately.
-•	can be provided with a explicit plan, saved as out from terraform plan
+•	can be provided with an explicit plan, saved as out from terraform plan
 •	If no explicit plan file is given on the command line, terraform apply will create a new plan automatically and prompt for approval to apply it
 •	will modify the infrastructure and the state.